A Complete Hawaii Packing List (From A Frequent Visitor)

 I designed this Hawaii packing list with all of my past Hawaii adventures in mind.
 I’m including everything I wish I brought on my first trip to Hawaii—and every trip afterward!

-No matter which island you’re visiting or how long you’ll be there, this Hawaii packing list will help you make the most of your vacation.
+No matter which island you’re visiting or how long you’ll be there, this Hawaii packing list will help you make the most of your vacation in the Aloha state.

 In addition to all of my recommended Hawaii essentials, I include a full guide to what to wear in Hawaii (for females) and an overview of what travel documents you’ll need whether you’re a US citizen or international visitor.